Teaching English as a Foreign Language (TEFL) Volunteer

 Volunteers are required to stay with host families during Pre-Service Training (PST) and for the first three months at site.
 The host family experience is a unique opportunity for Volunteers to fully immerse themselves in the Armenian language and culture and form important relationships in the community.
 Many Volunteers choose to live with their host families for the entirety of their service although they may move to independent housing, if available, after the mandatory host family stay.
 Please note that independent housing is not available in all communities, and all Volunteers should be prepared to stay with a host family during their full two years of service, if necessary.

 Armenia is, in many ways, a traditional and homogenous society.
 Despite limited exposure to foreigners, host families and counterparts are accepting of diversity among Volunteers.
 Peace Corps Volunteers often form life-long relationships with members of their local community.
-However, Volunteers who do not resemble the Armenian profile, particularly African Americans, Asian Americans, Native Americans, Hispanics, and other people of color may receive additional unwanted and sometimes negative attention from strangers in the larger community.
+However, Volunteers who do not resemble the Armenian profile, particularly people of color may receive additional unwanted and sometimes negative attention from strangers in the larger community.
 Many Volunteers have been able to turn these encounters into learning experiences, sharing American values, and deepening local community members’ understanding of Americans.
-The majority of Armenians are not accepting of members of the LGBTQ+ community so it is safest not to share this information with Armenian colleagues, family, and friends.
+Many Armenians are not accepting of members of the LGBTQ+ community, so it is safest not to share this information with Armenian colleagues, family, and friends.
 Peace Corps Armenia’s pre-departure materials and Pre-Service Training will address these types of concerns to prepare Volunteers for service.
 The Peace Corps office serves as a safe space for Volunteers to share their experiences with staff and fellow Volunteers.

 Couples may be required to live in separate host families during Pre-Service Training but will live together with the same host family for a minimum of the first three months in their permanent community.
 TEFL Volunteer couples will be placed in the same community but will work at different schools.